browserengineering/book/book/visual-effects.md

 multiple layers of visuals on top of each other; we'll be adding just such a feature to the guest book.[^also-compositing] To achieve that kind of look, we'll need to add support for sizing and transforms.
-Sizing allows you to set a block elements[^not-inline] width and height to whatever you want (not just the layout size of descendants), and transform allows you to move it around on screen from where it started out.
+Sizing allows you to set a block element's[^not-inline] width and height to whatever you want (not just the layout size of descendants), and transform allows you to move it around on screen from where it started out.